By

 - Fosters a culture where continuous improvement is valued

-When feedback is timely, specific, and fair, it becomes a powerful driver of progress — not just for individuals, but for entire teams.
+When feedback is timely, specific, and fair, it becomes a powerful driver of progress for individuals as well as entire teams.

 Constructive feedback, though sometimes uncomfortable, is a powerful tool for team growth when delivered well.

-Here are 10 simple tips for giving constructive feedback:
+Here are 10 simple tips for giving constructive feedback, with practical ways to apply them.

 1. Be timely